dsuryd/dotNetify/DevApp.ViewModels/Docs/DataFlow.md

 [inset]

-Notice that in the React view, the components are connecting to their own view models to get their state, and nothing is passed between components.
+Notice that in the UI view, the components are connecting to their own view models to get their state, and nothing is passed between components.
 It's their view models that are doing that on the back-end, and pushing the state change to the front-end.

 The connect name of the components are qualified with the parent view model name.
 This allows the parent view model to intercept the lifecycle of its children.
-In the case above, the BookStore parent receives a call right after a child view model instance is created, which allows it to subscribe to the Selected event of the MasterList, so that it can in turn update the Details.
+In the case above, the BookStore parent receives a call right after a child view model instance is created, which allows it to subscribe to the _Selected_ event of the _MasterList_, so that it can in turn update the Details.

 In general, the parent view model serves as a light orchestrator of the view models under its scope.
 This is the same uni-directional data flow as in the front-end, and it keeps the child view models stay decoupled from one another.
 The parent too can be decoupled from the children, by using interfaces instead of concrete types.